-Offsite degradation effects of wind erosion include covering of terrain with windborne particles from distant sources which may contain contaminants from mining activities e.g. mining dust, asbestos.
+Offsite degradation caused by wind erosion includecovering of terrain with windborne particles from distant sources which may contain contaminants from mining activities e.g. mining dust, asbestos.

-NOTE In arid and semi-arid climates, natural wind erosion is often difficult to distinguish from human-induced wind erosion; natural wind erosion is often exacerbated by human activities.
+NOTE In arid and semi-arid climates, natural wind erosion is often difficult to distinguish from human-induced wind erosion; natural wind erosion is often exacerbated by human activities, such as cultivationor overgrazing.